jumblesale/backend-coding-challenge/README.md

 To start, run `pipenv install`.
 To get a shell, run `pipenv shell`.
 To launch the application on `localhost:8888`, run `python app.py`.

+A running postgres instance is required.
+A postgres container can be brought up with `docker-compose up` and will run on port `5555` with username and password set to `docker`.
+The database used is called `postgres`.
+Tables are dropped and created when the app comes up - in production, this would be handled with migrations.

 The app can be run in `test` mode, in which case a stub `Unbabel` adapter is used and no calls are made to the API.
 Or a `dev` config can be used which will use the API's sandbox.
 Switch between these with the `ENVIRONMENT`